JorgeBarriba/FractionOperatorChallenge/README.md

     - B) Once the results are displayed request for a new input will be displayed until the user decide to quit the operations program.
     - C) Decimal results will also be displayed when the solution is provided.

+Notes for files:
+FractionOperator.java triggers the input request and main class Fraction.java has the operations
+OperatorTest.java has examples (not working) of the possible tests.